Omkar3101/Kotlin2_SimpleLoginSystem/README.md

 A basic login system built using Kotlin that takes **username** and **password** as input and verifies the credentials.

 ## Features
--Takes user input for username and password.
+1. Takes user input for username and password.
--Uses simple conditional logic (if-else) for validation -Provide feedback on successful or failed login.
+2. Uses simple conditional logic (if-else) for validation.
+3. Provide feedback on successful or failed login.
--Beginner-friendly Kotlin project.
+4. Beginner-friendly Kotlin project.

 ## Technologies Used
-**Kotlin**
+1. **Kotlin**
-**IntelliJ IDEA**
+2. **IntelliJ IDEA**

 ## How to Run the Project?
-1. **Clone the Repository
+1. **Clone the Repository**